piercus/image-augment/README.md

 [] Add benchmark test to measure the speed
-[x] Faster random generator using [tensorflow js truncated normal](https://js.tensorflow.org/api/1.0.0/#truncatedNormal) [x] Get affine and perspective transform to work with tensorflow backend [] Add unit test and examples for cropToBox
-[] Generate documentation on github
+[x] Faster random generator using [tensorflow js truncated normal](https://js.tensorflow.org/api/1.0.0/#truncatedNormal) [x] Get affine and perspective transform to work with tensorflow backend [] Add unit test and examples for cropToBox and Draw boxes [] Generate documentation on github
 [] add examples/explanations/benchmark in the README.md
-[] create a demo app running in the browser with tfjs + webgl [] Implement perspective Transform using tensorflowjs backend [] Draw boxes for tensorflowjs
-[] Run all unit tests on Travis
+[] create a demo app running in the browser with tfjs + webgl [] Implement perspective Transform using tensorflowjs backend [] Run all unit tests on Travis